moveit/moveit_tutorials/doc/moveit_grasps/moveit_grasps_tutorial.rst

 This tool demonstrates several concepts around how scoring works during grasp generation.
 It bases the chosen grasp using the following approaches:

- - *Ideal TCP Grasp Pose*: the generator will bias the chosen grasp based on an input of preferred grasp.
-This allows you to say, for example, 'I want it to be as close as possible to a grasp that is dead-ceneted on the object'.
+ - *Ideal TCP Grasp Pose*: the generator will bias the chosen grasp based on an input of a preferred grasp.
+This allows you to say, for example, 'I want the end-effector to be pointed down left when grasping the object'.
  - *Pose-Based Grasp Score Weighting*: Bias certain translation or rotation axes to score higher, by increasing the weight of that specific axis.
  - *Depth-Based Grasp Score Weighting*: Bias a deeper grasp depth (how enveloped the fingers are around the object) over other parameters
  - *Width-Based Grasp Score Weighting*: (For parallel finger grippers only) Bias a wider finger grasp (how much space is available between the object and the finger pads) over other parameters